-The final project will comprise the following components:
+The final project will comprise the following components, taken as a whole:

 Plus and minus grades will be used in final grading of the course.

-Final project presentations will be during the final exam slot on Saturday, December 16 from 2:00-5:00pm.
+Final project presentations will be during the final exam slot on Tuesday, December 18 from 9:00am-12:00pm.

 As this is a research course, it is important to use the many tools at your disposal to achieve your research goals.
 Students will work in groups in this course, and are expected to collaborate with their teams and outside of their immediate teams in order to achieve the best results possible.
 When you leverage someone else's work, cite them.
 Citations are the currency of the scientific community.
 Use third-party software, but make sure to honor licenses and cite the authors.
 In this course, you will be graded on what you accomplish above and beyond what is already freely available.
 If this means implementing an algorithm, state which parts were your original work or implementation in your progress reports, and which parts were downloaded or were someone else's ideas.
 In this class, leveraging such resources is encouraged.
 It makes code easier to maintain and update, and encourages potential collaborations with other institutions.
 Invest your efforts in making novel discoveries or implementing functionality beyond what is freely available.
 Do, however, abide by Computer Science Department's Academic Honesty Policy, which can be found at http://www.cs.utexas.edu/users/ear/CodeOfConduct.html\#honesty